not-hm/LimeForRoblox/readme.md

 ## Lime
-Lime is an old Minecraft hacked client that was later discontinued and rebranded as Exire, this script is inspired by "VapeV4ForRoblox" created by 7GrandDadPGN
+Lime was an old Minecraft hacked client that was later discontinued and rebranded as Exire.
+This script is inspired by "VapeV4ForRoblox," created by 7GrandDadPGN.

 ## Interface
 Normal: